Introduction to seo

 - Relevance, as described in the previous section on internal ranking factors.

-- Number and quality of inbound links, also known as link citation, link popularity or citation index.
-This will be described in the next section.
+- Number and quality of inbound links, also known as

-You can easily see that simply counting the number of inbound links does not give us enough information to evaluate a site.
+3.2 Link importance (citation index, link popularity) You can easily see that simply counting the number of inbound links does not give us enough information to evaluate a site.
 It is obvious that a link from www.microsoft.com should mean much more than a link from some homepage like www.hostingcompany.com/~myhomepage.html.
-You have to take into account link importance as well as number of links.
+You have to take into account

 Search engines use the notion of citation index to evaluate the number and quality of inbound links to a site.
 Citation index is a numeric estimate of the popularity of a resource expressed as an absolute value representing page importance.
 Each search engine uses its own algorithms to estimate a page citation index.
 As a rule, these values are not published.